 Deprived of energy, the central nervous system is also affected.
 The brain consumes a fifth of a person's energy, but with little energy to fuel its processes, starving people will have problems concentrating or sleeping.

-Bottom line: it’s not clear how long the average person can go without food or water, but humans can typically survive for weeks while starving thanks to their energy stockpiles in their glycogen, fat, and muscles.
+Bottom line: it's not clear how long the average person can go without food or water, but humans can typically survive for weeks without starving thanks to their energy stockpiles in their glycogen, fat, and muscles.
+The length of time that humans can survive without water is typically shorter than the length of time they can survive without food.
+Adults can generally survive for about three days without water.